 About this experience

-Join Jez Rose and Head Gardener, Sharon, on Saturday 6th June 2020 for this relaxed, informative and hand-on workshop to learn how to help save our bees!
+Gardeners old and new, plant lovers and nature enthusiasts: join Jez Rose and Head Gardener, Sharon, on Saturday 6th June 2020 for this relaxed, informative and hand-on Planting for Pollinators Workshop to learn how to help save our bees!

 We'll have welcome refreshments ready for when you arrive and, after a quick opportunity to say hello to your fellow workshop students, it's time for the fun to begin: